robert-westenberger/knowledgebase/C-Programming/pointers.md

 # Pointers and Function Arguments
 Since arguments are passed to functions by value in C, there is no direct way for the called function to alter a variable in the calling function.
 So we need to pass pointers to the values to be changed.

+Pointer arguments enable a function to access and change objects in the function that called it.
 ## Example - Incorrect Function
 ```
 void swap(int x, int y)  /* WRONG */